-MARIA ROSS, NATIVE TITLE HOLDER: This country is for everyone, we can bring our young children into country, visit country.
+MARIA ROSS, NATIVE TITLE HOLDER: This country is for everyone, we can bring our young children into it, you know, visit country.
 It's got lots of sacred sites.

-It's home to the Amapete, Apwetyerlaneme, Atnweale and Warratharre people, who recently - on the banks of the Plenty River - heard something they've been waiting to hear for years.
+It's home to the Amapete, Apwetyerlaneme, Atnweale and Warratharre people, who recently on the banks of the Plenty River heard something they've been waiting to hear for years.